Shaitan (film): Plot

-Shaitan starts off with Amy (Kalki Koechlin), who is mentally disturbed and deeply affected by the attempted suicide and eventual institutionalisation of her mother, Saira.
-She moves from Los Angeles to Mumbai, where she meets KC (Gulshan Devaiah) at a party her parents forcefully take her to.
-KC introduces her to his gang: Dash (Shiv Panditt), Zubin (Neil Bhoopalam), and Tanya (Kirti Kulhari).
+Shaitan starts off with Amy, who is mentally disturbed and deeply affected by the attempted suicide and eventual institutionalisation of her mother, Saira.
+She moves from Los Angeles to Mumbai, where she meets KC at a party her parents forcefully take her to.
+KC introduces her to his gang: Dash, Zubin, and Tanya.
 They lead a directionless life, having fun, drinking, using drugs, and driving around in a Hummer.
 On one such occasion, they start racing a random car and win.
 In the celebration rush, they run over two people riding on a scooter, killing them instantly.

-They quickly leave the spot but are easily tracked down by a slimy cop, Inspector Malwankar (Rajkummar Rao), who demands ₹25 lakh to drop the case.
-Dash tells them about a friend (Rajat Barmecha) who faked his own brother's kidnapping and extracted ₹20 lakhs from his own parents.
+They quickly leave the spot but are easily tracked down by a slimy cop, Inspector Malwankar, who demands ₹25 lakh to drop the case.
+Dash tells them about a friend who faked his own brother's kidnapping and extracted ₹20 lakhs from his own parents.
 After Amy volunteers to be the kidnapping victim, they hatch a plan.
-Upon receiving the ransom call, Amy's father, contrary to their expectations, immediately approaches the Police Commissioner (Pavan Malhotra) for help.
-The Police Commissioner assigns an upright cop, Arvind Mathur (Rajeev Khandelwal), to solve the case unofficially, as he is on suspension after throwing a corporator from the first floor of his own house for allegedly beating up a woman.
+Upon receiving the ransom call, Amy's father, contrary to their expectations, immediately approaches Police Commissioner Pratap Soren for help.
+Soren assigns an upright cop, Arvind Mathur, to solve the case unofficially, as he is on suspension after throwing a corporator from the first floor of his own house for allegedly beating up a woman.
 Inspector Mathur is shown to be having a disturbed married life and nearly divorces his wife.